ceph/ceph/doc/start/why_use_ceph.rst

 =============
 Why use Ceph?
 =============
 Ceph provides an economic and technical foundation for massive scalability.

-Financial constraints limit scalability.
 Ceph is free and open source, which means it does not require expensive license fees or expensive updates.
-Ceph can run on economical commodity hardware, which reduces one economic barrier to scalability.
+Ceph can run on economical commodity hardware, which reduces another economic barrier to scalability.
 Ceph is easy to install and administer, so it reduces expenses related to administration.
-Ceph supports popular and widely accepted interfaces (e.g., POSIX-compliance, Swift, Amazon S3, FUSE, etc.).
-So Ceph provides a compelling solution for building petabyte-to-exabyte scale storage systems.
+Ceph supports popular and widely accepted interfaces in a unified storage system (e.g., Amazon S3, Swift, FUSE, block devices, POSIX-compliant shells, etc.), so you don't need to build out a different storage system for each storage interface you support.

 Technical and personnel constraints also limit scalability.
 The performance profile of highly scaled systems can very substantially.
+Ceph relieves system administrators of the complex burden of manual performance optimization by utilizing the storage system's computing resources to balance loads intelligently and rebalance the file system dynamically.
+Ceph replicates data automatically so that hardware failures do not result in data loss or cascading load spikes.
-With intelligent load balancing and adaptive metadata servers that re-balance the file system dynamically, Ceph alleviates the administrative burden of optimizing performance.
-Additionally, because Ceph provides for data replication, Ceph is fault tolerant.
-Ceph administrators can simply replace a failed host by subtituting new hardware without having to rely on complex fail-over scenarios.
-With POSIX semantics for Unix/Linux-based operating systems, popular interfaces like Swift or Amazon S3, and advanced features like directory-level snapshots, system administrators can deploy enterprise applications on Ceph, and provide those applications with a long-term economical solution for scalable persistence.
+Ceph fault tolerant, so complex fail-over scenarios are unnecessary.
+Ceph administrators can simply replace a failed host with new hardware.

+With POSIX semantics for Unix/Linux-based operating systems, popular interfaces like Amazon S3 or Swift, block devices and advanced features like directory-level snapshots, you can deploy enterprise applications on Ceph while providing them with a long-term economical solution for scalable storage.
+While Ceph is open source, commercial support is available too!
+So Ceph provides a compelling solution for building petabyte-to-exabyte scale storage systems.

 Reasons to use Ceph include: